 Results showed that surgery did not reduce mortality in men with low PSA or low-risk prostate cancer.
 This observation, in conjunction with other trials, has increased urologists’ and patients’ awareness and acceptance of surveillance.
 On the other hand, PIVOT results support that surgery is likely beneficial for men with higher PSA and/or intermediate risk disease.

 Criticisms of PIVOT

 However, the PIVOT trial had many limitations.
-Firstly, patient volunteers most likely had a higher severity of disease than in most RP series.
+Patient volunteers most likely had a higher severity of disease than in most RP series.
 Sextant biopsy determined the diagnoses for most of the patients in this trial, so some men considered to have low-risk disease likely harbored undiagnosed Gleason 4 pattern elements.